1NicesOachkatzl/scribe/README.md

 # Scribe 📖

 Scribe is a Python application that transcribes audio files into text and summarizes them originally developed to streamline the process of converting tabletop sessions into markdown files.
+It automatically detects key events, mentioned NPCs and locations and marks them using square brackets for later a streamlined integration into the [Obsidian](https://obsidian.md) note-taking application.

 ## Table of Contents
 - [Installation](#installation)